-CLINICAL TRACKING -Typhon
+CLINICAL TRACKING - Typhon

 All students are required to purchase a subscription to Typhon prior to their first day of clinical.
 Typhon will be utilized to track student time logs, case logs, clinical placements, and clinical evaluations throughout the nursing program.
 Typhon Subscription can be purchased online @ Typhongroup.net (Acct# 8401).
 Students must upload a photo, CPR, and malpractice insurance onto the Typhon platform, in addition to Laserfiche.
 Clinical faculty will utilize Typhon for evaluation of the clinical component of each course.
 Student must create time logs and case logs for each clinical experience within a week of their assigned clinical day.
-At the discretion of the clinical faculty, students may be asked to upload their nursing care plans and process recording via Typhon.
+At the discretion of the clinical faculty, students may be asked to upload their nursing care plans and process recording via Typhon or Canvas drop box.
 Clinical faculty will notify students to review their mid-course and final evaluations on Typhon.
 It is the student's responsibility to review evaluations as soon as they are made available.
+Student are required to upload a photo for ID purposes, malpractice and CPR on the Typhon platform prior to clinical.